redis/docs/content/operate/rs/release-notes/rs-7-8-releases/rs-7-8-0-tba.md

 - RS125934: Fixed validation that prevented updating the Active-Active database configuration if existing TLS certificates expired.

 - RS125412: Fixed an issue where deleted external IP addresses were still listed as available during node configuration when joining a cluster.

-- RS123645: Fixed inconsistent behavior for shard creation when you enable sharding.

 - RS122012: Fixed an issue that sent a cutoff email message for long-running alerts.